-In an effort to manage the school sites and number of requests that are made within our school district, Atlanta Public Schools requires that all requests come directly from the college/university field experience supervisor to the APS Human Resources Talent Management Recruiter who serves as the district liaison for field experience/student teacher placements.
-Requests must be submitted to Rita Simmons at email@example.com or firstname.lastname@example.org.
+In an effort to manage the school sites and number of requests that are made within our school district, Atlanta Public Schools requires that all requests come directly from the college/university field experience supervisor to the APS Human Resources Talent Management Recruiter, who serves as the district liaison for field experience/student teacher placements.
+Requests must be submitted to Rita McGlothin at email@example.com or firstname.lastname@example.org.
 Prior to accepting and approving any request, our office must have a signed MOU or Memorandum of Understanding on file from the college or university.
 Additionally, all external field placement candidates must be properly on-boarded (fingerprinted/clear background check) through the Office of Safety and Security-Atlanta Public Schools Onboarding Office*.

 Fall placement requests are due by April 1st.
 Spring placement requests are due by November 1st.
 This process applies to all request types including but not limited to: field observations, practicums, counseling internships, speech pathologist placements, and student teaching for APS employees and external candidates.
 Requests should not be submitted directly to APS principals or their staff.
-Principals who receive direct requests from students or universities should refer interested parties to Rita McGlothin Simmons at the aforementioned email or via office line at 404-802-2387.
+Principals who receive direct requests from students or universities should refer interested parties to Rita McGlothin at the aforementioned email or via office line at 404-802-2387.

 Please schedule to visit to our Office of Safety & Security Monday through Friday between the hours of 8:30 am and 6:00 pm.
 Please email firstname.lastname@example.org to schedule an appropriate time for fingerprinting.